OpenBAS-Platform/docs/docs/usage/atomic.md

 ## Atomic testing screens

 Details of an Atomic testing is composed of three parts:
-- a header allowing to launch the test, see its state and update/delete it.
+- a header composed of title, tooltip with information about inject (execution status, tags, description), the results of execution and section of actions: Launch, update, delete, export.
-- an Overview screen to eaily see the results of the test.
+- an Overview screen to easily see the results of the test.
 - an execution details screen to see expectations of the test and investigate on execution logs

 ### Overview